 Ensuring Quality: Peer review ensures that only high-quality research projects receive funding.
 Experts evaluate the proposal’s scientific merit, minimizing the risk of funding subpar or irrelevant research.

 Validating Research Methods: Peers assess the proposed methodology, helping applicants refine their approach.
-Feedback from peers can enhance the research design, making the study more robust and reliable.
+Peer feedback can enhance the research design, making the study more robust and reliable.

 Building Credibility: Grants awarded through rigorous peer review processes are considered credible.
 This credibility is vital for researchers, as it enhances their reputation and opens doors for further collaborations and funding opportunities.